-The values defined in 2003 IECC were simplified in Table 402.1.1 of Chapter 4: Residential Energy Efficiency of newer editions of IECC.
-Table 3-6 shows the window U-factor and solar heat gain coefficient (SHGC) requirements for 2006 IECC, 2009 IECC, and 2012 IECC.
-Although EnergyPlus requires three parameters for defining window performance (U-factor, SHGC, and visual transmittance), IECC only specifies two: U-factor and SHGC.
-In general, the
+Table 3-4 shows the window U-factor and solar he eat gain coefficient (SHGC) requirements for -- --

-U-factor and SHGC maximum requirements decrease in newer editions of IECC and as the climate zone gets colder.8
+2006 IECC, 2009 IECC, 2012 IECC, and 2015 IECC.
+Although E+ requires three parameters for defining window performance (U-factor, SHGC, and visual transmittance), IECC only specifies two: U-factor and SHGC.
+In general, the U-factor and SHGC maximum requirements decrease in newer editions of IECC and as the climate zone gets colder.7